mfaani/mfaani/content/posts/whats-the-difference-between-unowned-and-weak-references.md

 TIL I finally learned when to use `unowned` as opposed to using `weak`.

-- **Under the shood:** `unowned` is essentially a force-unwrap of a `weak` capture, with all that it entails.
+- **Under the hood:** `unowned` is essentially a force-unwrap of a `weak` capture, with all that it entails.
 Because of this using it sligtly more dangerous.
 - **Crash danger:** Accessing an _unowned_ reference while it's `nil` will cause a crash.
 - **Compilation error:** Every `weak` reference, must be an optional propery.
 Otherwise you'll get a compilation error: